caksoylar/kakoune-mysticaltutor/README.md

 There are small differences to the Vim version, such fewer background changes for highlighting selected items in menus.
 Themes for some terminals and [tmux](https://tmux.github.io) are also available in the [main Mystical Tutor repo](https://github.com/caksoylar/vim-mysticaltutor/tree/master/terminal).

 A major feature of this colorscheme is its use of alpha-blending for selections, thus being able to preserve syntax highlighting in selected text as in the screenshot above.
-However this is only available in the development versions of Kakoune after commit [ccecd5b](https://github.com/mawww/kakoune/commit/ccecd5bd8e871b7aa89568609fd4ba7c50fd52ad) that support `rgba` color definitions.
+However this is only available in the [v2020.08.04 release](https://github.com/mawww/kakoune/releases/tag/v2020.08.04) or development versions of Kakoune after commit [ccecd5b](https://github.com/mawww/kakoune/commit/ccecd5bd8e871b7aa89568609fd4ba7c50fd52ad) that support `rgba` color definitions.

-Another version of the colorscheme `mysticaltutor-plain.kak` is included for use with older versions such as the [v2020.01.16 release](https://github.com/mawww/kakoune/releases/tag/v2020.01.16).
+Another version of the colorscheme `mysticaltutor-plain.kak` is included for use with older Kakoune versions.

 ## Installation